markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

   - **1** = Largest subdivision (for broad layouts)
   - **10** = Smallest subdivision (for fine details)
 - Larger subdivisions help create **detailed** maps, while smaller subdivisions are useful for **general layouts**.
+- In 3D views, the HUD also contains a `GEOM / DETAIL` switch:
+  - `GEOM` edits world geometry.
+  - `DETAIL` edits the active surface profile directly in 3D.

 ### Keyboard Shortcuts

 When the **map view** has focus, you can use the **number keys (1-0)** on your keyboard to quickly switch between subdivisions, instead of clicking on the HUD.

+In 3D geometry views you can also use:

+- `G`: switch to `GEOM`
+- `D`: switch to `DETAIL`

 ### Tile Icons

 The **icons in the upper-right corner** of the HUD are **tool-specific** and allow you to **assign tiles** to the selected geometry using the **Apply** and **Remove** buttons.

+## 3D Detail Editing

+`DETAIL` replaces the older separate surface-edit workflow.
+Instead of switching into a dedicated editing-surface mode, you stay in the normal 3D view and click the wall, floor, or ceiling you want to edit.

+In `DETAIL`:

+- `Vertex` edits profile vertices.
+- `Linedef` edits profile edges and creates profile geometry.
+- `Sector` edits profile sectors such as holes and cutouts.

+Profile-specific actions such as `Window`, `Gate / Door`, `Recess`, `Relief`, `Clear Profile`, and `Create Prop` appear when they are applicable.

 ## Authoring Mode